JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 there is now a deprecation warning when you apply these plugins to the same project.
 The warning also appears when another Gradle plugin in your multiplatform project applies a Gradle Java plugin.
 For example, the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/gradle-plugin/index.html) automatically applies the Application plugin.
-In future Kotlin releases, the warning will be increased to an error.

 We've added this deprecation warning due to fundamental compatibility issues between Kotlin Multiplatform's project model and Gradle's Java ecosystem plugins.
 Gradle's Java ecosystem plugins currently don't take into account that other plugins may: